Welcome back to my “Cookbook Corner”!

 The only recipe I have gotten around to trying (it’s hard to try other peoples recipes when you are developing your own!) is the “B.T.C.
 Tuna Salad” – which was amazing!
 Everyone in the family loved it and it was delicious on toasted bread!

-I could go on and on about the other recipes in this book that look and sound incredible (I am wanting to do more research on their “Tex-Mex Pimento Cheese”) but why don’t you just do yourself a favor – and buy the book today!
+I could go on and on about the other recipes in this book that look and sound incredible (I am wanting to do more research on their “Tex-Mex Pimento Cheese”) but why not just do yourself a favor – and buy the book today!

 I highly recommend it for all you “Southern Food” fans out there (like myself), and also to those who like a bit of history / nostalgia with their recipes.